Lamer87/Space_Engineers_DLC_unlocker/README.md

   - It is no longer possible to paste dlc items contained in blueprints on a server:
     Some game mechanics has been changed and sadly there is no way to fix this issue.

-  - If a block is locked, it is due to some mod that modifies it, making it appear protected by a dlc.
+  - If a block is locked by dlc, it is due to some mod that modifies it, making it appear protected by a dlc.
 You can disable that mod and play without it,
      <details><summary>or you can edit the mod with a little patience, click here to show how.</summary><p>

     Go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",